EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-good-quality.md

 - Wool
 - Cotton blends

-Recent reviews note an improvement in the use of natural fabrics, especially in the women’s and men’s collections[1].
+Recent reviews note an improvement in the use of natural fabrics, especially in the women’s and men’s collections.
 The purse line is also praised for its design and material quality.

 #### **What Customers Say About Fabrics**

 Some shoppers love the feel and look of Banana Republic’s natural fabrics.
-Others warn that you should stick to these materials, as synthetic options may not be as durable or comfortable[1].
+Others warn that you should stick to these materials, as synthetic options may not be as durable or comfortable.

 ---